arnapou/gwbbcode/README.md

 Credits
 =======
-I developped this Javascript version of GWBBCode from the original concept of Liu Pi and Ouroboros who created php plugins for forums like phpBB in 2006.
+Arnaud Buathier developed this Javascript version of GWBBCode from the original concept of Liu Pi and Ouroboros who created php plugins for forums like phpBB in 2006.
+His github repo was forked in 2019 in an effort to update changed skills and fix bugs.